How to Open a Bank Account in the UK: The Easy Way 2026

 Can I open a UK bank account online?

-If you have proof of a UK address you’ll probably be able to get your GBP account online through a traditional bank.
+If you have proof of a UK address you’ll probably be able to get your GBP account online through a bank.
 If not you may be better off with a specialist online provider which allows you to open your account on your laptop or mobile device, with an international proof of address.

 How to apply for a bank account online in the UK?